Have you ever seen websites that allow users to submit posts or other type of content anonymously?

-Do you want to enable anonymous guest posting on your blog?
+Do you want to allow submissions on your anonymous posting site?

 Step 1: Create a WordPress Form

 So the first thing you’ll need to do is install and activate the WPForms plugin.
-For more details, see this step by step guide on how to install a plugin in WordPress.
+For more details, see this step-by-step guide on how to install a plugin in WordPress.
+Please note that to follow along with this tutorial, you’ll need to use the Post Submissions addon, which requires a Pro license or above.

 Next, you’ll need to install and activate the Post Submissions addon so users can submit blog posts on your website.